Powerdynamo brings new ignition & light

 Now put the stator coil back into its position on the plate, taking care not the damage the wires.
 Make sure that the inner opening of the stator unit slots evenly over the elevated fixing rim of the base plate - otherwise the coil will sit loopsided and will touch the rotor, damaging it.

 Screw the coil down with the 3 hex screws M6x30 and tighten.
-The thick black coil will now show into an about 11 o'clock direction.
+The thick black coil will now show into an about 1 o'clock direction as shown above (picture here shows wrong situation)

 The new regulator/rectifier could be fitted under the rear holder for the petrol tank.
 (On this proposal the customer has used a selfmade unit plate.)
 For this, unscrew the nut (spanner 13) securing your BMW's tank holder and put your new regulator plate (with the regulator on it) underneath.
 The regulators cooling fins will face upwards.
 Put the nut back, do not forget to put the washer back.